 - Psychological state (reduced anxiety and depression)

-Play therapy is ideal for children between the ages of 3-12; however, teenagers and adults can also participate and benefit from it.
+Play therapy is ideal for children between the ages of 3-12; however, teenagers and adults can also benefit from engaging in it.

 What to Expect in a Play Therapy Session